BaptisteRoseau/ImPlate/README.md

 # Documentation

-Don't hésitate to check the code in [LPB/src/main.cpp](LPB/src/main.cpp) in order to be able to make little changes if necessary.
+Don't hesitate to check the code in [LPB/src/main.cpp](LPB/src/main.cpp) in order to be able to make little changes if necessary.

 - OpenCV3: <https://docs.opencv.org/3.4.5/>
 - OpenALPR: <http://doc.openalpr.com/opensource.html>